rickardlindberg/rickardlindberg.me/writing/agdpp-spawn-multiple-balloons/index.template.markdown

         self.add(Balloon(position=Point(x=50, y=50)))
 $:END

-With that in place, we can simplify the update code to this:
+With that in place, we can simplify the update code like this:

 $:output:diff:
 -            for balloon in self.balloons.get_sprites():